 There’s been lots of talk about the Shills Purifying Black Mask with many mixed reviews.
 Some say it’s the best mask out there, raving about its pore-cleaning abilities and that the mask does a great job of removing blackheads and other impurities, leaving the skin feeling smoother and more radiant.

 However, some have not been quite so keen.
 Like you, I was confused as to whether it really works.
 To solve the confusion, I bought the mask and tried it out myself.
-Hopefully, this will help you decide if this is the right product for you!
+Hopefully, this will help you decide if the Shills Purifying Black Mask is the charcoal mask you need.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases on Amazon and other affiliate programs.
 This means on some purchases, I make a commission.
 It doesn’t mean you spend more, it simply allows me to keep this blog going!